 The principles of each being separately practiced.

-Intensify and elevate your practice, broadening the horizons of your pleasure;
+Intensify and elevate your practice, broadening the horizons of your bliss;

-But if pleasure and Emptiness are not identified,
+But if bliss and Emptiness are not identified,

 Profitlessly you stray from the path of Tantra:

-Apprehend the intrinsic unity of pleasure and Emptiness.
+Apprehend the intrinsic unity of bliss and Emptiness.

-Guard the samaya of Guru and Dakini like your eyes;
+Guard the samaya [oath of Chastity] of Guru and Dakini like your eyes;

 In various skillful ways enjoy the five sacred substances;

-Practice to perfection the skill of retaining your seed-essence;
+Practice to perfection the skill of retaining your seed-essence [semen, bodhichitta];

-If the samaya is impaired strive to restore it.
+If the samaya [Chastity] is impaired strive to restore it.

-Or you will become like ordinary men and women;
+Or you will become like ordinary men and women [who are animals];

 With the confidence of the deity, meditate charged with power